pond/dnd/party_ripa/journals/campaign_7/part_17.md

 Thorin thinks about cross-referencing our "pre-marsh" Mere of Dead Men map vs all the giant artefacts we found.
 It seems there must be something there - Thorin investigates more, with Francesc's help.
 Investigation: Only 8 sadly, even with Advantage.
 We might have to pass that onto Tamra.

 Arturo wonders if someone here might be able to translate our Giant books.
+Francesc spoke enough Giant to get the gist of them.
+They are two separate books:

+* One is "Dian Castra's Saga" opens with a long, rather dull (!) poem; it tells a mythic history of Giant kind and how Dian Castra, apparently more or less elevated to Goddess of the Giants, tricked their creator God (kind of) into granting her divinity; chronicles the downfall of the society before she did this.
+* It lays out the caste system - but the whole book is in poem - so it can be a bit lengthy.
+Giants prize skill; the best crafter, best smith amongst fire giants is elevated to the top of their caste.
+The leader would be the best smith.
+* Within each caste, the greatest of a lower caste is less than the lowest of the next caste above.
+Hill giants are below stone giants, always.

+* The other book is written in some kind code.
+* Talks about three opposing philosophies in Giant life; we're not sure how much is true; talks about worlds and realms.

 He asks around to see if anyone in Candlekeep can help.
 We learn that the proprietor of the smithy is fluent in Giant - a Gold Shield dwarf who knows a lot about giant runes.
 We might be able to convince him to help!

 Perhaps that is our next port of call.